Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions

 \section{Specification}

 In this section we prove Theorem~\ref{t.spec}, the specification on $\cG_{spec}$.
+The idea of the proof is to use the hyperbolic periodic orbit $\gamma$ provided by Assumption (B) as a ``bridge'' for the transition from one orbit segment to the next.
+The key observation of the proof is that, in order to achieve specification at scale $\delta$, a compact neighborhood $\CP_\sigma=\CP_\sigma(\delta)\subset W^u(\sigma)$ must be avoided by the starting point of each orbit segment (recall the definition of $\cG_{spec}$ from~\eqref{e.D1}, more specifically, item (2)).
+This means that the orbit collection $\cG_{spec}$ must depend on $\delta$; this is why the original CT-criterion does not apply to our case, and we need the improved version Theorem \ref{t.improvedCL}.

-Let us take this chance to explain why the original CT criterion cannot be used in our setting.
+Let us also take this chance to explain why the original CT criterion~\cite{CT16} cannot be used in our setting.
 To begin with, note that Assumption (I) ``$\cG^M$ has specification at scale $\delta$ for every $M>0$'' can be replaced by Assumption (I') ``$\cG$ has specification at every $\delta>0$'' (\cite[Lemma 2.10]{CT16}).
-However, neither of these assumptions are applicable for singular flow.
+However, neither of these assumptions is applicable to singular flow.
 Let us explain.

 {\em(I). $\cG^M$ has specification at scale $\delta$ for every $M>0$}.
 Recall that $\cG^M$ is obtained by adding a prefix and a suffix with length at most $M$ to orbit segments in $\cG$.
 For the Bowen property to hold, it is imperative that for orbit segment $(x,t)\in\cG$, both $x$ and $x_t$ are away from singularities.
 However, for $M$ sufficiently large, the endpoints of orbit segments in $\cG^M$ may approach singularities; this implies that the size of the local product structure, given by the fake foliations $\cF_{x,\cN}^{s/cu}$ may tend to zero.
 As a result, one should not expect $\cG^M$ to have specification at the same scale for every $M>0$.